 Students who opt for a School Direct (salaried) training programme are employed as an unqualified teacher while they learn on the job.
 If you decide to apply for a School Direct (salaried) training programme, one of your references must be from an employer.
 If you’re self-employed and unable to provide a reference from a former employer, your referee should be someone who knows you from work, who can comment on your work and suitability for teaching.

-All School Direct trainee teachers will be spend the majority of their training in one school, either Primary or Secondary, with regular training sessions, either at the Lead School, Uplands Primary, one of the partnership schools or at the University of Reading.
+All School Direct trainee teachers will spend the majority of their training in one school with regular sessions, either at the Lead School, Uplands Primary, one of the partnership schools or at the University of Reading.
 The individual placement schools have taken responsibility for deciding individual trainees teaching commitment but the partnership agreement in place ensures that all trainee teachers gain the same range of experience, whatever the school.

 In addition to their main placement school all trainee teachers will undertake a second placement in the spring term for five weeks.